elvyna/udacity-aws-mle-nanodegree/project05-capstone/README.md

 ### AWS

 The notebooks stored on `notebook/sagemaker` are specifically prepared to be executed on AWS Sagemaker.

+- Hyperparameter tuning: `notebook/sagemaker/00-sm-hp-tuning.ipynb`
+- Final model training and deployment: `notebook/sagemaker/01-sm-train-deploy.ipynb`

+These notebooks refer to Python scripts stored in `src/modelling`.
+Find relevant screenshots of the results in `img/report/` or by reading the final report file.

-Ensure the datasets are stored in S3, since they are referred by the model training scripts.
+Note: ensure the datasets are stored in S3, since they are referred by the model training scripts.

 ![s3-bucket-preview](img/report/aws-s3-bucket-preview.png)